Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and

 This is precisely the Liu \& Vinokur form \cite{liu_upwind_1989}, which was also used by Weiss \& Smith \cite{weiss_preconditioning_1995} and Li \& Gu \cite{li_mechanism_2013} for low Mach number Roe-type fluxes.
 The first term is the natural upwinding for the convective system.
 From the definitions of $\delta U$ and $\delta p$ we can see that the second and third terms are, respectively, the diffusion on the pressure and velocity equations in the entropy variables.
 We expand the coefficients $\mu_{\alpha}$ as:

-$\epsilon_{\alpha}$ is a constant positive real valued diffusion coefficient, for example $\epsilon=1$ gives the standard first order upwind diffusion, or $\epsilon$ in the range $1/64 < \epsilon < 1/32$ can be used for fourth derivative diffusion \cite{blazek_computational_2015}.
+$\epsilon_{\alpha}$ is a constant positive real valued diffusion coefficient, for example $\epsilon=1$ gives the standard first order upwind diffusion, or $1/64 < \epsilon < 1/32$ can be used for fourth derivative diffusion \cite{blazek_computational_2015}.
 Usually $\epsilon_{\alpha}$ are all equal for a particular scheme, although they do not have to be.
-The most common example of this is $\epsilon_{11}$ for the convective scheme, which should instead be chosen in the recommended range for the the Brezzi-Pitk{\"a}ranta stabilisation coefficient.
-Unless otherwise stated, for the rest of this section we will use $\epsilon_{\alpha}=1$. $\nu_{\alpha}$ is some scheme specific expression scaled to be $\nu_{\alpha}\sim\mathcalOM{0}$, and is the distinguishing feature between different schemes with the same diffusion scaling.
-The term $M^{n}$ determines whether the diffusion has the convective, acoustic or mixed scaling.
-The required exponents for each diffusion scaling are listed in table \ref{table:delta_up_parameter_scaling}.
-Clearly, the convective upwinding coefficient should be $\mu_u=\epsilon_u$.\footnote{$\mu_u=\epsilon_u\nu_u$ could be used where $\nu_u$ is some non-linear function used to control the dissipation level, such as in \cite{kitamura_reduced_2016}.} The $M^{\-2}$ coefficients on $\mu_{11}$ and $\mu_{21}$ in (\ref{eq:fv-entropyvar-diffusion}) mean that for the convective scaling the exponents are all zero (i.e. Mach number independent).
-Although expanding out $\mu_{\alpha}$ in this manner adds some complexity, it allows the separation of: the magnitude of the diffusion ($\epsilon_{\alpha}$); the type of diffusion scaling ($M^{n}$); and the specific discrete form of each scheme ($\nu_{\alpha}$).
-The full expressions for the non-dimensionalised diffusive fluxes for each scaling can be found in appendix \ref{app:fv-diffusive-fluxes}.
+The most common example of this is $\epsilon_{11}$ for the convective scheme, which should instead be chosen in the recommended range for the Brezzi-Pitk{\"a}ranta stabilisation coefficient.
+For the rest of this section we will use $\epsilon_{\alpha}=1$ for simplicity. $\nu_{\alpha}\sim\mathcalOM{0}$ is some (non-dimensionalised) scheme specific expression and is the distinguishing feature between different schemes with the same diffusion scaling.
+The exponent $n$ determines whether the diffusion has the convective, acoustic or mixed scaling, with the required exponents listed in table \ref{table:delta_up_parameter_scaling}.
+The $M^{\-2}$ coefficients on $\mu_{11}$ and $\mu_{21}$ in (\ref{eq:fv-entropyvar-diffusion}) mean that the convective scaling exponents are all zero (i.e. $M$ independent).
+Clearly, the convective upwinding coefficient should be $\mu_u=\epsilon_u$ for all regimes.\footnote{$\mu_u=\epsilon_u\nu_u$ could be used where $\nu_u$ is some non-linear function used to control the dissipation level, such as in \cite{kitamura_reduced_2016}.} Although expanding out $\mu_{\alpha}$ in this manner adds some complexity, it allows the separation of: the magnitude of the diffusion ($\epsilon_{\alpha}$); the type of diffusion scaling ($M^{n}$); and the specific discrete form ($\nu_{\alpha}$) of each scheme.
+The full expressions for the diffusive fluxes can be found in appendix \ref{app:fv-diffusive-fluxes}.